rogersavage/hpt/README.md

 Minimal code for full-screen text "painting" in the terminal with fast full-screen refresh.

-The current version uses the following extended unicode characters for color dithering:
+The current version uses the following unicode characters for color dithering:

 Light Shade	- U+2591
 Shade       - U+2592
 Dark Shade	- U+2593
 Full Block	- U+2588

-Tested and works for me on the following terminals:
+I have tested on Debian-based antiX 22 in the following terminals:

-XTerm
-RoxTerm
-AlacriTTY
-TTY in Debian-based antiX-22

-Works but is slow in:

-URXVT
-FBTerm

-Tested and works with the following fonts:

-Monospace
-Liberation Mono
-Ubuntu Mono
-Less Perfect DOS VGA 437

-For my TTY, I have to use "sudo dpkg-reconfigure console-setup" and set the font to VGA at size 8x14.
+XTerm, URXVT, RoxTerm, AlacriTTy, KiTTY, FBTerm

+This works with all of them, although the clarity of the colors and dithering is best in KiTTY or in a real TTY.
+URXVT and RoxTerm have some slowdown on my machine.

+In a TTY session (ctrl-alt-function key), I use the "VGA" font by running:

+sudo dpkg-reconfigure console-setup

+This gives me the best overall results, with KiTTY being a close second.